What “The Office” Can Teach You About Being A Social Media Manager

 As for the representative, he got in touch with the paper company through LinkedIn at 10 AM on Monday.
 Every year, he searches for the best paper suppliers so he can restock the supply for his department.
 He noticed a visually appealing professional post that offers a wide variety of paper products.

 When the representative contacted the paper company, Jack was quick to respond.
 This made a good impression on this potential customer.
 Over the years, Jack is able to nurture the relationship he has with the representative.
 Jack regularly updates the page of the paper company and carefully adapts to the changes that come with time.

 Now we know why Michael Scott hired Jack to be the social media manager of the company.
 It’s because Jack understands that social networking has changed, and therefore, the strategies on how to connect and interact with the audience have to change as well.

-When Jack set up his digital communication strategy, hee was able to fully realise the words “social” and “network.”
+When Jack set up his digital communication strategy, he was able to fully realise the words “social” and “network.”
 Jack was able to use the specifics of each social media platform and make the most of them.
 He created and nurtured lasting relationships with both current and potential customers.

 Since Jack understands his audiences, he was also able to guess what their expectations were.
-Doing so allowed him to offer potential clients with customised services.
+Doing so allowed him to offer potential clients customised services.
 It’s not enough to have great products or services; gaining the loyalty of the client base is also very important.
 It all starts with good communication and nurturing the relationship with your target audiences.